maverickronin/Bite-Sized-Registry-Backup/README.md

 This script exports user accessible portions HKLM:\System, HKLM:\Software, and HKCU:\Software to a number of different .reg files stored in a directory structure copying the registry's nested key structure.
 It is not fully recursive though and does not make individual .reg files for every single subkey.

-I have set breakpoints based on my own projected needs but the list of keys is easily modified to suit yours.
-A quick way to speed things up is to remove Classes and CLSID keys from the list to export them as large single files.
+I have set default breakpoints based on my own projected needs but the list of keys is easily modified to suit yours.
+Switching from W10 to W11 absolutely destroyed the performance of this script so I changed the defaults to export the giant "classes" subkeys as single large files and added a rate limiter.

 ## How to use it